 Cook's Notes: Because I live on the Gulf Coast, I have easy access to fresh crab meat.
 Substitute pouches or well drained cans of crab as needed.
 The amount is relative - use what you have access to and what your budget will allow.
 Can also substitute shrimp in this recipe.
 Of course, if you're making this in the midst of fresh corn season, definitely use fresh shucked, corn cut right off of the cob in place of the canned whole kernel corn.
 It is especially good when roasted in the oven first.
 Clean, brush generously with butter and roast in a 350 degree oven for about 30 minutes.
 Let cool and cut off the husks.
 Can also substitute frozen corn.

 Tip: To easily pick out any shell, spread crab on a baking sheet in a single layer and place in a 200 degree oven for 3 minutes.
 The shell will be visible and easy to pick out.

-Variation: Use chicken instead of seafood - you'll want to eliminate the Old Bay and use 2 to 3 cups of cooked, shredded or chopped chicken.
-Eliminate the protein and Old Bay and make this a plain corn chowder by increasing the corn.
+Variation: Substitute shrimp or crawfish for the crab, or use chicken instead of seafood - you'll want to eliminate the Old Bay and use 2 to 3 cups of cooked, shredded or chopped chicken.
+Eliminate the protein and Old Bay and make this a plain corn chowder, increasing the corn, if desired.